erodrigufer/gitAutomator/README.md

 -h Display usage/ man page
 -l Show git log sanitized output
 -m Perform multiple commits with one single call of this script -p Commit files on local repo, but do NOT push to remote.
-This option is useful, if working with the vim extension for gitAutomator, so that one can commit often, without losing time each time with the git push handshake.
+This option is useful, when working with the vim extension for gitAutomator, so that one can commit often, without losing time each time with the git push handshake.
 -r Create a new release using the gh API
--s Display all files that have been modified since last commit at the start of the script (simplified version of invoking *git status*)
--v Display the current version/release
+-s Display all files that have been modified since last commit at the start of the script (simplified version of invoking *git status*) -v Display the current version/release
--w After pushing commits run *gh run watch* to see the report for GitHub Actions of repository
+-w After pushing commits run *gh run watch* to see the report for the GitHub Actions of the current repository

 ```

 ## Installation and update
-1. Create a folder at `~/bin`, and add this folder to the _path_ of your terminal.
-2. After adding the folder to the path, source your terminal rc file.
-3. Run `make`.
+1. Run `make`.
-4. A file named `ga` at `~/bin` will be a symbolic link to the `gitAutomator` file in your local repository.
+2. A file named `ga` at `~/bin` will be a symbolic link to the `gitAutomator`
+file in your local repository.
+3. Make sure that `~/bin` has been added to `PATH` in your terminal rc file.
+Otherwise, your terminal will not be able to locate the `ga` executable.
-5. You can now use the command `ga` with any of the available flags.
+4. You can now use the command `ga` to call gitAutomator